Gluten Free in South Korea - Part 1(Updated Sept 2025)

 6. Osegye Hyang

-Vegan restaurant but with GF options.
+Not far from 853 is Osegye Hyang (오세계향).
+A lovely little vegan restaurant but with GF options.
 Show your GF card and staff will help.

 7. Interact Cafe

-Another great place that Kamila didn't make it to is UUUM in Gangnam.
 UUUM provides distinct menus for lunch and dinner, with clear labels highlighting options for vegan, gluten-free, and vegetarian diets.
 In addition to preparing their own meals, UUUM bakes their own bread, including vegan and gluten-free varieties and the shop offers a selection of natural wines and organic beverages.
 The interior is spacious and pristine, featuring bar seating near the kitchen for an engaging dining experience.